B2.8 Multiply and divide fractions by fractions, using tools in various contexts.

 Knowledge: Fractions

 The word fraction comes from the Latin fractio which means "break".
-A part of a broken object can therefore represent a fraction, because it is a part of a whole.
-However, to determine a fraction of an object divided into parts, the parts must be equivalent.
+In order to determine a fraction of a whole that has been broken or divided into parts, the parts must be of equal sizes.

 Knowledge: Fractional Notation